-Curbside Trash and Recycling is on it's normal schedule.
+Curbside Trash and Recycling is on normal collection.

 Occasionally, especially during weather events it is possible for drivers to miss picking up your cart that has been placed at the curb at the proper time.
 If your cart has not been picked up please call Republic Services at 413-557-6700 and tell them your address and which cart was missed so they can make plans to pick it up.